-This section that comes in two parts is about my own way of thinking having not been as good as it'll have been cracked up to be.
-I'm not too sure of the second part is going to remain a part of my website for the rest of its existence.
+This first section that comes in three parts is about my own way of thinking having not been as good as it'll have been cracked up to be.

 Part 1